kikoso/Swipeable-Cards/README.md

 and in your settings.gradle

     include 'AndTinder'

+You can also download it via MavenCentral and Gradle:

+    dependencies {
+        compile 'com.github.kikoso:SwipeableCards:1.0-RELEASE'
+    }

 When you have included the library in your project, you need to proceeed as follows.
 First, create a container to store the cards.